We all must answer one day to our God, the Creator of the universe and all that is in it!

 God’s amazing, sacrificial love has given us a way out of slavery to sin and death, into which we were born!

-We had no hope of salvation without the Lord taking action on our behalf.
+We had NO HOPE of salvation without the Lord taking action on our behalf.

 Rom 5:8-11 But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.
 9 Much more then, having now been justified by His blood, we shall be saved from the wrath of God through Him.
 10 For if while we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.
-11 And not only this, but we also exult in God through our Lord
+11 And not only this, but we also exult in God through our Lord Jesus Christ, through whom we have now received the reconciliation.

 Gal 2:16 nevertheless knowing that a man is not justified by the works of the Law but through faith in Christ Jesus, even we have believed in Christ Jesus, so that we may be justified by faith in Christ and not by the works of the Law; since by the works of the Law no flesh will be justified.